General software system theory and design trade offs

 However (see the section on business rules below) a client may also test preconditions and/or test post conditions.

-perspective- processes
+Internal perspective- processes

-process is a sequence of activities.
+A process is a sequence of activities.

-structured and OO methods divide them into two kinds.
+Both structured and OO methods divide them into two kinds.

-enquiry process returns/outputs a message to inform or direct the behavior of external entities (it has no effect on the
+An enquiry process returns/outputs a message to inform or direct the

-For many decades, general system design
+many decades, general system design principles have included:

 ·